 - Low tendency to crack

-- Increased accuracy of the dimensions
+- Increased degree of accuracy of dimensions

-- Increased strength of adhesion
+- Increased degree of strength of adhesion

-- Particularly high resistance yo heat
+- Exceptionally high resistance to heat molding

-Application for different Epoxy Floors
+Application for different floors

 The following applications are suitable for floor coating with epoxy resin: